suvarzz/rblog/content/home/intro.md

 Welcome to my website!

-Here you will find post related to my interests.
+Here you will find posts related to my interests:

-Mainly about epigenetics, statistics, bioinformatics and programming.
+Epigenetics, Statistics, Bioinformatics, Programming and Sport.